Samsung/tizen-docs/docs/application/native/guides/multimedia/sound-manager.md

           free(rates);
       }
       ```
-      The following example code shows how to set the 'media stream only' property to the device:
+      The following example code shows how to set the "media stream only" property to the device:

       ```
       /* Assume that this device is SOUND_DEVICE_USB_AUDIO with SOUND_DEVICE_IO_DIRECTION_OUT. */